SvenGDK/XboxMediaUSB/README.md

 This tool is a simple Windows GUI for @Gamr13 USB script.

-It runs on Windows 98 with .NET Framework 2 installed up to Windows 11.
+It runs on Windows 98 with .NET Framework 2 installed up to Windows 11, ARM is also supported.

 It is possible to add new content to your Xbox USB drive from other operating systems like MacOS or Linux AFTER it has been formatted with XboxMediaUSB on a Windows system, you only need a NTFS driver which can write data.
 The new content will be recognized without any issues.